Contact Us (323) 433-9967

 You may also need to pay expert witness fees.
 Expert witnesses are those who provide specialized knowledge relevant to the case.
 They can command high fees for their services, including preparation, reports, and testimony.
 Fees usually range from a few thousand to tens of thousands of dollars, depending on the expert’s field and the complexity of the case.

-In addition, you should expect miscellaneous expenses which can include travel costs for attorneys and witnesses, copying and printing expenses, and other small items.
-While individually these may not be as significant as other costs, collectively, they can add up to a considerable amount.
+In addition, you should expect miscellaneous expenses, which can include travel costs for attorneys and witnesses, copying and printing expenses, and other small items.
+While individually, these may not be as significant as other costs, collectively, they can add up to a considerable amount.

 What is The Most a Person Can Sue for Wrongful Termination?